undeadkunwarsa/ZInstabot/README.md

 ZInstabot

-An open-source Instagram Bot for Linux.
+An Instagram Bot for Linux.

 The script requires working network connection to work.
 You Need Selenium Web Driver Too.